Amateur Football Alliance: Football association ban on amateur players and clubs

 The Football Association responded by banning amateur players from playing for professional clubs, and resulted in the end of the Sheriff of London Charity Shield after the FA refused to provide a professional team for the match, and barred all its members from either playing or providing facilities.
 However a later resolution by the FA meant that any player who had played for his school, college or university team which was a member of the Amateur Football Association was not banned from playing for a professional team.
 Furthermore, the FA asked the Scottish, Welsh and Irish Football Association not to recognise the formation of the AFA.

 A number of teams were forced to choose between one association or the other.
 Cambridge University pledged their allegiance to the Amateur Football Association and in response, so did Oxford University although they would have preferred to remain neutral between the two.
 Both the Leicestershire and Essex Football Association were early supporters of the actions of the Football Association against the AFA.
 Meanwhile, both the Army and Royal Navy Football Associations took the question of which Association to support by holding a vote of its member clubs; this resulting in both remaining with the Football Association.

+The AFA tried to join FIFA, but it was not admitted, so it founded UIAFA along with French USFSA and Bohemian ČSF in March 1909.

 Ban repealed

 The schism lasted until 1914, when the FA agreed to allow the AFA to retain its amateur policy.
 The AFA, Oxford, Cambridge, and the public schools would each nominate one member of the FA Council, with the AFA also represented on the national team selection committee and Amateur Cup committee.
 A maximum of twelve clubs per year (four from one county) could join the AFA.

 Two current AFA clubs are former FA Cup winners: Old Etonians and Old Carthusians, who both currently play in the Arthurian League.
 Past members of the AFA include Ipswich Town, Barnet, Cambridge City, the Casuals and the Corinthians.
 Sir Stanley Rous, who was president of FIFA, was also the president of the AFA.
 The AFA's flagship competition is the AFA Senior Cup which is contested by AFA-affiliated clubs on Saturday afternoons.
-Most of these clubs enter one of the three AFA-affiliated Saturday leagues, the Southern Amateur League, Amateur Football Combination and the Arthurian League, the SAL having been founded in the same year as the AFA (1907) by more or less the same group of people.
+Most of these clubs enter one of the two AFA-affiliated Saturday leagues, the Southern Amateur League, Amateur Football Combination (now merged with the Southern Amateur League in July 2025) and the Arthurian League, the SAL having been founded in the same year as the AFA (1907) by more or less the same group of people.

-The AFA's heartland is in London and the Home Counties.
+The Amateur FA's heartland is in London and the Home Counties.

 The organisation changed its name to the Amateur Football Alliance in April 1934.